Janhavi30052002/PRODIGY_WD_01/README.md

 Book your appointments or consult with doctors online.
 Browse the health articles section to read informative articles on various health topics.
 # Contributing
 We welcome contributions from the community to enhance the WeCare website.
-If you'd like to contribute, please follow these steps: